linde/gke-multi-cluster-examples/deploying-multi-cluster-gateways/README.md

 terraform plan
 terraform apply

-# get some coffee, possibly re-apply, you might get an error but they're generally
+# get some coffee, and know a re-apply might be required because resource
-# transient because resource ordering. just reapply and it should work.
+# ordering and dependancies. we've tried to account for this, but if
+# terraform errors out, it's worth just re-applying. if that's the case,
+# please consider filing an issue and/or pinging linde@.

 ```